Kikyo Furusawa

-Kikyo Furusawa (古沢 稀杏, Furusawa Kikyo) is a Japanese professional wrestler.
+An Toyoshima, better known by her ring name Kikyo Furusawa (古沢 稀杏, Furusawa Kikyo) is a Japanese professional wrestler.
 She works for World Wonder Ring Stardom.

 Professional wrestling career

 World Wonder Ring Stardom (2025–present)

-Furusawa made her official in-ring debut at Korakuen Hall on May 21, 2025, in a losing effort against Hanan.
+Toyoshima made her official in-ring debut at Korakuen Hall on May 21, 2025 unser the ring name Kikyo Furusawa, in a losing effort against Hanan.

 At New Blood 26 on October 30, 2025, Furusawa achieved her first singles match victory, defeating Ema Maishima by submission.